Faicey/.github/README.md

 This repository is being used in conjunction with lablab.ai google vertex ai hackathon.

-proposal: the current interface to language models will be improved using machine learning tools secondary proposal: autonomous agent Jaimla https://github.com/Jaimla
+proposal: the current interface to language models will be improved using machine learning tools <br />
+secondary proposal: autonomous agent Jaimla https://github.com/Jaimla

 https://lablab.ai/event/google-vertex-ai-hackathon